FaithBeam/sims1cheatunlocker/README.md

 # Sims 1 Cheat Unlocker

-This is a cli program that unlocks all cheats in The Sims 1.
+This program unlocks all cheats in The Sims 1.
 It was tested against the base Sims 1 and the Complete Collection, so it probably works for the other expansions as long as you are using a NoCD/crack that has been decompressed.